|So renowned was the bridge that it was even named 'suicide bridge' on postcards.|

 - Jumps from Bridge To Lagoon: Says he Tried Suicide for Fun.

 The Lagoon was much larger, as you can see in the pictures above.
-Its natural shorelines was a water inlet from lake Michigan.
-Lincoln Park and the Lagoon were redesigned as a part of the 1935 WPA project which was completed in 1941.
+Its natural shoreline was a water inlet from Lake Michigan.
+Lincoln Park and the Lagoon were redesigned as a part of the 1935 WPA project, which was completed in 1941.

 |Today's Lincoln Park Lagoon's Pedestrian Bridge.|